 - Actively listen when your employees are speaking with you.
 It’s easy for us to get in our heads when others are speaking, or try to anticipate what they’re about to say.
 Instead, pay close attention to what they’re saying.
 Consider repeating what they’re saying back to them to be sure that you both are on the same page.

 - Empathize with your employees.
 Obviously you can’t know everything that they’re going through, but by attempting to put yourself in their shoes, you may be able to have greater compassion for their needs, and it might be easier for you to implement the platinum rule.

 To reiterate, this work isn’t easy (even Alex struggles, and she is an incredible leader and she struggles), but it’s important for maintaining an inclusive work culture.
 Implementing the platinum rule, actively listening, and empathizing should lead to a more productive and positive work environment and ultimately make you and your employees happier.

-If you’re interested in bringing a workshop on creating an inclusive work culture, contact us to learn more.
+If you’re interested in bringing a workshop on creating an inclusive work culture, learn more.